Do Colorado Right

 Imported Image

-While you are out on the trail, please be sure to stay on established trail systems.
+While you are out on the trail, be sure to stay on established trail systems.
 Colorado’s ecosystems are very delicate, and staying on the trail helps to ensure that public lands remain in their natural state.
-Wandering off the trail and stepping on plants and softer soils can be extremely damaging to the environment.
+Wandering off the trail and stepping on plants and softer soils can harm the environment.
 When looking for a place to pitch your tent, remember that great campsites are found, not made!
-You shouldn't have to do any altering to a site, including dispersed camping.
-It is also recommended to camp at least 200 feet away from lakes and streams.
-This will help keep the water clean and pristine, and the fish will thank you for that!
+You shouldn't have to alter a site, even when dispersed camping.
+Camping at least 200 feet away from lakes and streams is also recommended.
+This will help keep the water clean and pristine, and the fish will thank you!

 3. Leave it as You Find it